 The Diploma in Tropical Medicine and Hygiene is offered by the London School of Hygiene and Tropical Medicine and the Liverpool School of Tropical Medicine.
-Information about the Diploma, including guidance for candidates, is available on the following websites; www.lshtm.ac.uk and www.liv.ac.uk.
+Information about the Diploma, including guidance for candidates, is available on the following websites; www.liv.ac.uk.
 Attendance at a DTM&H course is mandatory so most trainees will take the associated examination, but it is not mandatory to have passed it.